 - Wesley believed we must always embrace a catholic spirit.
 “If your heart is with me, give me your hand.”
 We must find ways to cooperate meaningfully even with those with whom we disagree.

 Of course, I’m unashamedly biased about all these things.
 I happen to think highly of this way of looking at God and the world.
 When it was preached in its purest form, this worldview spread like wildfire across the early American landscape.
-Sitting recently between two twenty-somethings at a conference focused on Wesleyan theology, I was so greatly encouraged to see that this way is still just as engaging today.
+Judging by the number of twenty-somethings at Seedbed’s annual New Room Conference, I am greatly encouraged to see that this way is still just as engaging today.

 If you’re looking for a place to worship and call home, I can’t do better than to offer the above thoughts as a litmus test as you discern.